mattsumi/XMutualFollowingScraper/README.md

 - **GeckoDriver** - automatically downloaded by WebDriverManager
 - **Mozilla Firefox browser** - you need to install this manually

-## One-Time Setup
-The script will automatically:
-1. Install required Python packages
-2. Download the correct GeckoDriver version for your Firefox
-3. Handle all WebDriver management

 You only need to install **Mozilla Firefox browser** manually if you don't have it.

 ## Troubleshooting